 Some of the most effective studying strategies to count on when getting ready are:

-- Use flashcards or any other learning tool that works well for you: Some people internalize information by rewriting their notes while others need to verbally structure and present the information to someone in order to make the most sense of it.
-Choose the approach that aligns best with your thinking.
+- Use flashcards or any other learning tool that works well for you: Some people internalize information by rewriting their notes, while others need to verbally structure and present the information to someone to make the most sense of it.

 - Employ the SQ3R method: The abbreviation stands for survey, question, read, recite, review.